GregTechCE/GregTech/README.md

 ## Welcome to GregTech Community Edition
 ### What is this?
-GregTech Community Edition or shortly **GTCE** is Minecraft mod.
-And this repository shelters all code and associated files.
+GregTech Community Edition, or **GTCE**, is a Minecraft mod.
+The repository contains all the code and assets required to build and run that mod.

 ### GregTech?
-Yes, you probably already heard this name before as it is quite known one in modding community.
-This is **indirect descendant** and **total rewrite** of _**the GregTech**_ also it is **not created or maintained by GregoriusT**.
+Yes, you have probably heard this name before as it is quite known in the Minecraft modding community.
+GTCE is an **indirect descendant** and **total rewrite** of _**GregTech**_.
+It is **neither created nor maintained by GregoriusT** but was created with his knowledge and permission.

 If you did not hear about it yet let me shortly describe what this mod it is all about.
 It is about **Technology**.
 Wait was it to short?
 Hm, let me try again.

 This mod is about **technology** and **progression**.
-From simple crude tools which will allow you to process resources more realistically.
+* From simple crude tools which will allow you to process resources more realistically...
-Through **Steam Age** where first machines will help you save some precious resources and open new possibilities.
+* Through **Steam Age** where early machines will help you save some precious resources and open new possibilities...
-To many **Electric Ages** where machines will become indispensable helpers.
-Rows and rows of them will be working on processing complex resources creating even more complex materials to be used in machines of higher tiers.
+* To many **Electric Ages** where increasingly complex machines and logistics will become indispensable parts of your industrial regime.

+A common GregTech facility demonstrates large arrays of both single- and multi-block machines processing numerous resources, creating even more complex materials which will be used in machines of higher tiers.

-And let's not forget about multiblock machines working on lengthy processing chains.
-Also, there is whole power generation system from simple wood burning for steam to plasma powered turbines.
+All of which are powered by GTCE's own power systems, featuring generators from simple wood burning for steam to plasma-powered turbines.

 ### Community Edition?
-**Community Edition** is necessary part of **GTCE name** as it defines what will this project give to world also it is required by permission to use GregTech name.
+**Community Edition** is a necessary part of the **GTCE name**:
+* It is required by our permission to use the GregTech name

-It could be said that this is simple case of community driven development.
+* It is a reminder that the ideas and design are primarily driven by the community
+* It is a reminder that the implementation and work are solely provided by the community.

-Of course, it does not mean that anyone can get in whatever they want.
-This is about listening to community and taking suggestion to account when working on any stuff.
+Of course, this does not mean that everyone can add whatever content they want.
+But it does mean that the primary maintainers want to listen to the community and take suggestions and ideas to heart when planning or working on any projects.

-### Project Idea
+### Project Goal
-To bring GregTech to modern version of Minecraft (or at least at that time was 1.12 modern version).
-And created possible the best edition ever.
+To bring preferred GregTech concepts and ideas from GT (Minecraft 1.7.10 versions and earlier) to Minecraft 1.12, targetting a feature-rich, UX-friendly and comprehensive play-through while streamlining and eliminating bloat and make-work details.

-For that reason Gregtech 5 Unofficial was used as base and some ideas from GT4 and GT6 were thrown in.
-Also some community suggestions were applied.
+Gregtech 5 Unofficial was used as an original base, with some ideas from GT4 and GT6 also incorporated.
+Many community suggestions have been since applied.

+We work with our addon-partners to attempt to preserve backwards-compatibility.

+### Release cycle
+GTCE follows a two week release cycle (when possible).
+Changelogs are generated and beautified after merging PRs every other Monday.
+Submitted for one day as a Pull Request.
+Releases are built and deployed on Tuesdays after merging the Changelog PR.

 ## Contribution
 ### Current state of project
-Project is being actively developed by its designed maintainer @LAGIdiot.
+Project is being actively maintained by its designed maintainer @LAGIdiot.
-And we are looking for contributors.
+We are always looking for contributors!

-### Release cycle
-Project is following two weeks release cycle (if possible).
-PRs are accepted all time and merged mostly on Monday of even week.
-Changelog is generated and beautified after merging PRs on Monday of even week.
-Submitted for one day as PR.
-Release is being build and deployed on Tuesday on even week right after merging Changelog PR.

 ### How to contribute
-Every contribution counts.
+Remember: Every contribution counts.
 Found a bug?
-Please let us know by creating issue with bug template.
+Please let us know by creating an Issue with the bug template.
-Something is missing or thought about cool feature?
-Sure there is a template for it, and we will have a look at it.
+Something is missing?
+Thought about a cool feature idea?
+Of course there's a template for that.
+We'll have a look!
 Know how to mod or at least code?
-Then don't hesitate and jump to Discord channel, contact Maintainer to discuss possible contribution.
+Then don't hesitate and jump to Discord channel, contact the Maintainer to discuss possible contribution.
 Anything else?
 Sure come to Discord.